Biju Sopanam: Career

-Controversy
+Controversies

 In December 2024, Biju Sopanam was named in a sexual assault complaint filed by a female actress associated with the television series Uppum Mulakum.
 The complaint alleged that Biju Sopanam sexually assaulted the actress during the shoot, while his co-actor S. P. Sreekumar was accused of intimidating her to prevent her from speaking out.
 The case was initially registered with the Infopark Police and later transferred to the Thrikkakara Police for further investigation.
 A Special Investigation Team (SIT) was formed to investigate the matter.
 Following the complaint, both actors exited the show pending the outcome of the investigation.